-I strongly support the Bureau's current policy to protect certain public lands from solar development.
-I also encourage you to expand these "off limits" areas to include all intact ecosystems, because ecosystem functioning is complex, perfect, and is more important than any single species, or any Big Energy profit margins.
+I strongly support point of use solar development, and so should you.
 Have we learned nothing from bleached coral reefs, deforested Amazon, and mangrove destruction?
 Haven't the floods and fires shown us how devastating our footprint is on habitats which functioned perfectly before we ruined them?
 Southwest deserts are already under considerable pressure because of off-highway vehicle use, development, pollution, and water shortages.
 The Bureau should take into account how solar development projects, wind projects, mining, oil, gas, and, in particular, multiple projects of all these types combined, could completely destroy a vital part of our natural legacy.
 You cannot help but conclude that no gold rush is worth it - we just don't have enough pure spaces left to mess around any longer.

-Specifically, I urge the Bureau to incorporate landscape-level and cumulative analysis into its application review process.
-Proposed development sites do not exist in isolation.
-In an effort to monitor the overall health of our sensitive desert ecosystems, the Bureau should consider all existing and foreseeable projects of all types (not just solar) and, to the extent it is even possible, all their related environmental problems when reviewing all applications.
+Specifically, the Bureau should consider all existing and foreseeable projects of all types (not just solar) and, to the extent it is even possible, all their related environmental problems when reviewing all applications.
 I am confident that you will agree that No Project is the only alternative which makes sense, and will join us in supporting SUSTAINABLE energy on previously disturbed lands only.
 If any of the Superfund sites or Brownfields are under your jurisdiction, and a project has particular political clout, it may be an acceptable compromise to site it on such a previously destroyed piece of land, as long as it is very close to existing transmission lines already.
-Surely, it is an alternative which MUST be considered in every single case.